MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 physical 3D models is time-consuming and costly.
 Product Visualize simplifies the entire process by bringing 3D digital models into the real world.

-Product Visualize makes use of the widely available GL Transmission Format (glTF) to store model data.
+Dynamics 365 Product Visualize makes use of the widely available GL Transmission Format (glTF) to store model data.
 Many of the most popular 3D modeling products used by engineering and marketing teams already support this format, and exporting tools exist to convert many other formats to glTF.
 The GLB format is the binary version of .glTF version 2.0, which can include textures.

-This section provides step-by-step instructions for adding a model and thumbnail image to Product Visualize.
+This section provides step-by-step instructions for adding a model and thumbnail image to Dynamics 365 Product Visualize.

 ### Add a model